sistla-gautam/second-brain/2Areas/NicheSolv/Reports.md

 		- looked into how the workspace id will be available provided we have the workspace name
 		- this seemed to have given some false positives. will require to contact Mathew once again on how to get the workspace ID.
 		- also found some places where the error seems to be arising from. will require to further debug it by not calling the function to create the default application
+	- Oct 11, 2024
+		- worked on appsmith user invite part
+		- worked out on how to invite the user to the required workspace
+		- will still require to figure out how to get the workspace ID.
+		- was not able to connect with anyone for the help, but didnt want to be also be blocked. so went ahead to the next step and will come back later